 Corporate Debt Index

-The Corporate Debt Index is the first edition in a long-term study into trends in company indebtedness around the world, the investment opportunities this provides and the risks it presents.
+The Corporate Debt Index is a long-term study into trends in company indebtedness around the world, the investment opportunities this provides and the risks it presents.

 All figures in US dollars, unless otherwise stated.
 As of 31 December 2023

 |A bond is parcel of debt.
 By buying a bond, investors give money to a borrower, usually for a fixed term and for a fixed rate of interest.
 Bonds can be bought and sold on financial markets, and the value changes over time with varying market conditions.